cwang1221/cwang1221.github.io/home.md

 ## Available Working Hours
 If I got this remote job, my working hours could be any 8 hours between 17 pm - 11 am EST.

-## About My City
-I live in Chengdu, China.
-Besides pandas and foods, Chengdu is also famous for its vast software talent pool.
-This attracts many global software companies to open their offices here, such as SAP, Microsoft, Intel, Amazon, and Sony.
-I believe Clubhouse may consider extending the business to China, the second-largest economy in the world.
-Hiring me could be an excellent starting point.